How to Create Compelling Copy

 You are the host and your website visitors are the dinner guests.
 It’s your job to entertain them and hold their focus.
 Molly Young is a literary critic for New York magazine.
 She writes a monthly newsletter, Read Like the Wind, on book suggestions.
 Below is an example of one of her recent emails.

 Young doesn’t necessarily follow the get-to-the-point rule of copywriting, but she makes up for it in style.
 Her whimsical, rambling introductions are out of left field and often irrelevant to books.
 Young wraps up her point at the end, which only vaguely relates to the purpose of the newsletter.
 But the desire to see where this strange and random monologue will land keeps you reading.
 She shows her personality, so it works.
 Her reviews are just as delightful.

-Keep in mind that professional industries, like healthcare, should possess a level of seriousness, but that doesn’t mean foregoing style.
-Most law firm websites are less interesting than a piece of cardboard or a Terms and Agreements form.
-Colorless content will not keep people on your homepage.
+Keep in mind that professional industries, like healthcare, should possess a level of seriousness.
+But that doesn’t mean foregoing style.
+Most law firm websites are less interesting that a piece of cardboard or a Terms and Agreements form.
+Colorless content won’t keep people on your homepage.
 Professionals are people, too, and want to be entertained just like the rest of us.

 The Cleveland Clinic’s Healthy Brains project does a great job highlighting their scientific research by creating an interactive experience with well-written copy.
 Visitors can register to take a Brain Checkup to quiz their brain health and read about clinical trials and other informative articles.
 The website gives information on how to maintain a high-functioning brain with punchy blurbs that keep the viewer engaged with the site enough to find out more.

 Following these tips is a helpful way to spice up your copywriting and improve content marketing.
 Above all, put yourself in the audience’s shoes.
 Write what you’d like to read yourself to keep focused on creating an enjoyable experience for the reader (and you).